 Click to find out How to Buy our meat chickens.

 Pasture-raised pork fat contains a high concentration of monunsaturated fatty acids, the same heart-healthy fat as in olive oil.
 Pigs raised outdoors store naturally-produced vitamin D in their fat.
 Great nutrition for overcast Oregon winters!
-The Old Spot heritage pigs we raise produce exceptionally good fat, which is extraordinarily delicious and helps to the pork juicy and tender when cooked.
+The Gloucester Old Spot heritage pigs we raise produce exceptionally good fat, which is extraordinarily delicious and helps to the pork juicy and tender when cooked.

 In addition to pasture forage we provide the pigs a non-GMO, corn-and-soy-free feed from Mosaic Farms, a local Oregon livestock feed supplier.

 Find out How to Buy our pasture-raised pig shares.

 We planted an additional 15 acres of pasture in autumn 2018 and have been fertilizing our previously-planted pasture with chicken manure (from our chickens) for the past two years.
 We’re now ready to add a small herd of sheep to the pasture.
 In the future, when we have the grass available to feed them, we’ll add cows and other animals.
 Because we practice a version of holistic management, we add animals to the farm not as soon as it becomes economically advantageous in the short run, but when they are going to help us improve the land and soil health in the long run.
 If you'd like us to keep you informed of when we plan to have additional meats and other products available, sign up for our newsletter or send us an email to firstname.lastname@example.org